Interviewing for a remote job? Use these tips and tricks to make sure you're prepared.

 Before you interview for a remote job, it's important to do your research and make sure you're cut out for a remote role.
 Yes, there are obvious perks to having a work-from-home job, but it also comes with its disadvantages, including loneliness, at-home distractions, communication barriers, decreased motivation, and the inability to unplug from work at the end of the day.
 It's not always the best fit for everyone.

 So what does it take to be a successful remote employee?
 Before your remote job interview, you'll need to get in the remote job mindset.
-You'll need to take time to understand traits employers look for in their remote employees so you can emphasize the most relevant skills in your job interview.
+You'll need to take time to understand traits employers and hiring managers look for in their remote employees so you can emphasize the most relevant skills in your job interview.
 A few of these traits (many of them soft skills) might include:

 Before your interview, especially if you know it's a behavioral interview, pick out several of these traits and think of times you've showcased these skills in the workplace.
 This will help an employer realize you're cut out for remote work and that they'll be able to trust you, even if you've never worked remotely before.